wp-plugins/sky-login-redirect/readme.txt

 == Changelog ==

+= 1.4 =
+* New check : attempt to redirect to the referring page even if $redirect_to wasn't explicitly set.

 = 1.3 =

 * Fixed a regression (thanks Sharonq for reporting).
 * Plugin partially rewritten.
-All redirection scenarios should be covered.
 * New check with is_ssl().

 = 1.2 =